-- Reports: This role enables: - The display of system reports on imports and exports. - The display of system reports on access, folders, documents, contents and retention periods. - Printing of data on classes, folders and documents. - Printing of classes (and folders of the classification scheme). - ManageDraft: this role enables viewing and checking in/discarding a draft document of other users (combined with the entity access rights). - AdminCodeListaRead: this role enables a review of codelists. - AdminCodeListUpdate: this role enables adding, deleting or changing the codelists. - AdminCountersRead: this role enables a counter settings review. - AdminCounterUpdate: this role enables adding, deleting or changing counter settings. - AdminDirectoryEntitiesRead: this role enables a review of directory entities. - AdminDirectoryEntityUpdate: this role enables adding, deleting or changing the directory entity. - AdminDirectoryGroupRead: this role enables a preview of directory group members. - AdminDirectoryGroupUpdate: this role enables adding or deleting directory group members. - AdminAttributesRead: this role enables a review of attributes. - AdminAttributeUpdate: this role enables adding, deleting and changing an attribute. - AdminTemplatesRead: this role enables reading of entity templates. - AdminTemplateUpdate: this role enables adding, deleting or changing entity templates. - AdminStorageProfilesRead: this role enables reading of server profiles. - AdminStorageProfileUpdate: the role enables adding, deleting or changing server profiles. - AdminStorageVolumesRead: this role enables reading of server volumes. - AdminStorageVolumeUpdate: this role enables adding, deleting or changing server volumes. - AdminACLRead: this role enables reading of access rights. - AdminACLUpdate: this role enables adding, deleting or changing access rights. - AdminLegacyArchiveRead: this role enables reading older client's server configuration. - AdminLegacyArchiveUpdate: this role enables changing older client's server configuration.
+- The display and printing of system reports on folders, documents, document contents, retention, reviews, accesses, entities, classes (and folders) of the classification scheme, deleted entities and entities waiting for deletion. - ManageDraft: this role enables viewing and checking in/discarding a draft document of other users (combined with the entity access rights). - AdminCodeListaRead: this role enables a review of codelists. - AdminCodeListUpdate: this role enables adding, deleting or changing the codelists. - AdminCountersRead: this role enables a counter settings review. - AdminCounterUpdate: this role enables adding, deleting or changing counter settings. - AdminDirectoryEntitiesRead: this role enables a review of directory entities. - AdminDirectoryEntityUpdate: this role enables adding, deleting or changing the directory entity. - AdminDirectoryGroupRead: this role enables a preview of directory group members. - AdminDirectoryGroupUpdate: this role enables adding or deleting directory group members. - AdminAttributesRead: this role enables a review of attributes. - AdminAttributeUpdate: this role enables adding, deleting and changing an attribute. - AdminTemplatesRead: this role enables reading of entity templates. - AdminTemplateUpdate: this role enables adding, deleting or changing entity templates. - AdminStorageProfilesRead: this role enables reading of server profiles. - AdminStorageProfileUpdate: the role enables adding, deleting or changing server profiles. - AdminStorageVolumesRead: this role enables reading of server volumes. - AdminStorageVolumeUpdate: this role enables adding, deleting or changing server volumes. - AdminACLRead: this role enables reading of access rights. - AdminACLUpdate: this role enables adding, deleting or changing access rights. - AdminLegacyArchiveRead: this role enables reading older client's server configuration. - AdminLegacyArchiveUpdate: this role enables changing older client's server configuration.